dxdiag9908/windows-server-project/README.md

   - Task automation.
   - Network configuration.

-> This journey helps bridge the Linux–Windows gap, preparing for diverse IT roles and certifications.
+> This project is my hands-on path to confidently expand my skills from Linux into Windows sysadmin, helping me tackle real-world challenges and prepare for future roles that require expertise across both environments.

 ---